geraldpereira/aws-test/README.md

 - set ping path to /aws-test/index.jsp

 TODO
-- Deploy / Publish via ant => tty issue
-- Deploy / Publish via maven => is there a maven plugin execute ssh commads ?
+DynamoDBModule works only when a conf file is located in ../../conf/credentials.properties
     - use maven profiles : dev and prod
 - Configuration documentation
 - Add a service that returns the host url
 - Check that the load balancer works